Bluebird Ingredient: Sonora

 • In a large bowl, submerge the corn husks in hot water and soak for 20-30 minutes.

-• In a large bowl add masa, flour, baking powder (if needed), cumin, and salt.
+• In a large bowl add masa, sonora flour, baking powder (if needed), cumin, and salt.
 Whisk until incorporated.

 • In a small bowl whisk water or stock with oil.